 Primary Innovation: Heat Recovery

 Stanford’s many varied pursuits, from cutting-edge research to olympic-level athletic facilities, result in the campus having a 70% real-time overlap of heating and cooling demands.
 This presents the opportunity for heat recovery—using waste heat collected by the chilled-water system to meet the university’s concurrent heating need.
 The new heat recovery system collects waste heat from buildings via a chilled-water loop and captures it at the Central Energy Facility (CEF) for reuse, eliminating the use of cooling towers to discharge the heat.
-Instead, heat recovery chillers move waste heat collected from the chilled-water loop to a new hot-water loop that replaced that distributes heat to the buildings.
+Instead, heat recovery chillers move waste heat collected from the chilled-water loop to a new hot-water loop that distributes heat to the buildings.
 The heat recovery system meets 93% of the heating load on campus with waste heat and reduces total campus water consumption by 15%.

 The CEF's heat recovery chillers (HRC) are the first of their kind of this size—ten times the size of any unit the manufacturer, York, has ever made before.
 Each HRC has a 2,500-ton cooling capacity for chilled water and can simultaneously produce 40 million BTUs of heat per hour, enough to cool and heat approximately 500 houses simultaneously.
 The HRCs send out chilled water to campus at 42°F, which returns at 56-60°F. The heat removed from the chilled water to cool it back down to 42°F is used by the HRC to reheat spent hot water from 130°F back up to 170°F to supply for buildings that need heat.
 The CEF actively operates two HRCs, houses an additional HRC for back-up, and has the space to install another in case needed in the future.